erodm09/PaylocityTask/PaylocityBugChallenge.md

 ## Steps To Reproduce

-1.Navigate to the login page.
+1.Navigate to the login page at https://wmxrwq14uc.execute-api.us-east-1.amazonaws.com/Prod/Account/Login

 2.Input an incorrect `password` or leave the `password` field blank.